MicrosoftDocs/customer-insights/ci-docs/export-sftp.md

 1. Choose who can use this connection.
 If you take no action, the default will be Administrators.
 For more information, see [Allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).

-1. Choose whether you want to authenticate through SSH or Username/Password for your connection and provide the necessary details.
-Note: If you are using an SSH key for authentication, Make sure you create your private key as PEM or SSH.COM format (https://docs.microsoft.com/en-us/azure/virtual-machines/linux/create-ssh-keys-detailed#basic-example).
-If you are using Putty you can convert your existing private key by exporting is as Open SSH.
-Here is a list of currently supported private key formats: RSA in OpenSSL PEM and ssh.com format, DSA in OpenSSL PEM and ssh.com format, ECDSA 256/384/521 in OpenSSL PEM format, ECDSA 256/384/521, ED25519 and RSA in OpenSSH key formatThe following private key formats are supported: RSA in OpenSSL PEM and ssh.com format, DSA in OpenSSL PEM and ssh.com format, ECDSA 256/384/521 in OpenSSL PEM format, ECDSA 256/384/521, ED25519 and RSA in OpenSSH key format
+1. Choose whether you want to authenticate through SSH or username/password for your connection and provide the necessary details.
+If you use an SSH key for authentication, make sure you [create your private key](/azure/virtual-machines/linux/create-ssh-keys-detailed#basic-example) as PEM or SSH.COM format.
+If you are using Putty, convert your private key by exporting is as Open SSH.
+The following private key formats are supported:
+   - RSA in OpenSSL PEM and ssh.com format
+   - DSA in OpenSSL PEM and ssh.com format
+   - ECDSA 256/384/521 in OpenSSL PEM format
+   - ED25519 and RSA in OpenSSH key format

 1. Select **I agree** to confirm the **Data privacy and compliance**.